JoshMarino/advanced_mechatronics/README.md

 3. 2-lead push button (Digikey P8072SCT-ND)

 Last, the chips were added to the schematic, and components were connected together with electrical connections.

+#### Homework #3 <a name="hw3"></a>
+The third homework assignment created a board layout from the EAGLE schematic for our protoboard.
+After the components were placed, connections were added for wires.
+Once everything was wired and connected, gerber files were generated and double-checked using mayhewlabs 3d gerber viewer.